patrickp19/nft-preview-card-component/README.md

 - Learned how to use z-index and create stacking contexts
 - How to use hover and select the sibling or child of the hovered element
+- Flex-shrink acts differently on firefox and chrome.
+Firefox requires a flex-shrink of 0 or a width of fit-content

 ## Author